 Python provides different modules for image conversion.
 Some of the common ways are discussed here.
 If you want to learn more about Python Programming, visit Python Programming Tutorials.

-using openCV to convert an image Into Black And White
+Convert an image Into Black And White using openCV

 cv2.threshold (image, threshold, max_value, cv2.THRESH_BINARY)

-here, image is the grayscale image which you want to transform.
+In the above, ‘image’ is the grayscale image that is to be transformed.
 The second parameter specifies the threshold value with which all pixel values are compared.
 Then, the third input parameter is set.
-If the pixel value is greater then the threshold value, it is changed to the value of parameter “max-value”.
-In binarization, we want the maximum value to be 255 as the pixel value for black color is 255.
+If the pixel value is greater than the threshold value, it is changed to the value of parameter “max-value”.
+In binarization, we want the maximum value to be 255 as the pixel value for the black color is 255.

 import cv2